SystemsApproach/7E/introduction.rst

 construct a network from the ground up.
 Of course the Internet is just such a network, and so we use the it as our model.

-The Internet connects over 22 billion devices.
+Today's Internet connects over 22 billion devices.
 Those devices are widely distributed across the planet (and in low orbit around the planet), where any one of them can send and receive messages with one or more of the other 22 billion devices.
 The network itself is a massively distributed system, built from hundreds of millions of switching devices.
-The system is so complex that visualizations of data collected about Internet connectivity—like the one shown in :numref:`Figure %s <fig-net-visualization>`\ —look more abstract pieces of art than an engineering diagram.
+The system is so complex that visualizations of data collected about Internet connectivity—like the one shown in :numref:`Figure %s <fig-net-visualization>`\ —look more like abstract pieces of art than an engineering diagram.

 .. _fig-net-visualization:
 .. figure:: figures/net-visualization.jpg